djlint/djLint/docs/src/docs/linter.md

 `Missing title tag in html.`

 The HTML spec requires a title element in every document.
-Without one, browser tabs, bookmarks, and history show a raw URL instead of a page name, search engines lose the primary label for the page, and screen-reader users lose the first thing announced on load — failing WCAG 2.4.2 (Page Titled, Level A).
+Without one, browser tabs, bookmarks, and history show a raw URL instead of a page name, search engines lose the primary label for the page, and screen-reader users lose the first thing announced on load, failing WCAG 2.4.2 (Page Titled, Level A).

 Only fires on files containing a complete `<html>`...`</html>` document, so partials and child templates that extend a base are never flagged.
-SPA shells that set the title client-side still need a static `<title>` — it is what appears on first paint, in crawlers, and when JavaScript fails.
+SPA shells that set the title client-side still need a static `<title>`: it is what appears on first paint, in crawlers, and when JavaScript fails.

 Don't: